aronsantha/CineMate/README.md

 # cinemate

 CineMate is your best friend when it comes to movies.
-It only shows you the highest rated movies, and even lets you save your favourites!
+It only shows you the highest rated movies, and even lets you save movies for later!

 ## Recommended IDE Setup